1 hour canal cruise for 8 Euros.

 Amsterdam has more than 100 kilometers of canals and about 1,500 bridges.
 Three times a week, they flush the canals clean by opening the locks and allowing seawater from the North Sea to flow in.

 We took the blue route on the map, passing by several attractions along the way such as the Amsterdam VOC ship, the Maritime Museum, Anne Frank House, canal-side terraces and a lot of those beautiful Dutch buildings.
 You can also hop on this route if you want to drop by the Artis Royal Zoo.
-Just keep looking up and enjoy the view.
+Enjoy the view on a rondvaart ride.

 |miniature Amsterdam VOC Ship at Madurodam|